-Communications Subsystem (COMMS): On each satellite, two redundant Lime Microsystems software defined transceivers are used.
+Communications Subsystem (COMMS): Two redundant Lime Microsystems software defined transceivers are used.
 These will support HF band 24 MHz Marine Band uplink and downlink.

-The satellite uses a 24 MHz antenna /2 wavelength dipole/gravity gradient stabilized LVLH (i.e. dipole axis pointed to the center of the Earth).
-The mission operations will be supported by HF transceivers located in Hillsboro, West Virginia; Bastrop, Texas; and Palm Bay, Florida.
+The satellite uses a 24 MHz antenna 1⁄2 wavelength dipole/gravity gradient stabilized LVLH (i.e. dipole axis pointed to the center of the Earth).
+The mission operations HF transceiver will be located in Hillsboro, West Virginia.